timdream/gaia-keyboard-demo/README.md

 # Gaia Keyboard Demo

 This is a off-work fun project to bring the built-in keyboard of [Mozilla Firefox OS](https://mozilla.org/firefoxos/) to the web, and make available on any device.

+It is also available as a drop-in library for multi-lingual websites.
+Try [the library test](http://timdream.org/gaia-keyboard-demo/lib.html) and read it's source code to find out how.

 ## Getting Started